Portland sports travel guide

 Providence Park has its own station along the Blue and Red lines.
 For a detailed MAX system map, click here.

 Portland also has a streetcar system that serves the central city via three looped lines.
 It can also be used to reach the Rose Quarter via the Broadway/Ross or Weidler/Ross stops, depending on which direction you’re traveling.

-Parking is much more limited in the area surrounding Providence Park, part of the Goose Hollow neighborhood.
+Parking is much more limited in the area surrounding Providence Park.
 Fans are encouraged to park downtown and use light rail to get to games.